NUWCDIVNPT/stig-manager/docs/user-guide/roles-and-access.rst

       :title: Click the Edit ACL button to manage the ACL for a Grant.

-**Grant a User or Group Read/Write on an entire Collection**
+**Grant Read/Write on an entire Collection**
   - Create a Grant for the User or Group with the Full Role
-  - No specific ACL required.
-Default access for the Full Role grants Read/Write access to Reviews for all Assets and STIGs in the Collection.
+  - No specific ACL is required.
+Default access for the Full Role allows Read/Write access to Reviews for all Assets and STIGs in the Collection.

-**Let a User change Reviews for all Assets and STIGs in a Collection, except for those with the "For Reference" label**
+**Allow a User to change Reviews for all Assets and STIGs in a Collection, except for those with the "For Reference" label**
   - Grant the User a Full, Manage, or Owner Role
+  - Click the "Edit ACL" button displayed when hovering over the Grant.
-  - Select "For Reference" from the "Labels" node of the navigation tree, and "Add -> with Read Only" access.
+  - Select "For Reference" from the "Labels" node of the Collection Resources tree, and "Add -> with Read Only" access.
 Save.
   - By default, these roles have Read/Write access to all Assets and STIGs in the Collection.
-Adding this rule restricts access only to Assets with the "For Reference" label to "Read Only".
+Adding this rule restricts access to Assets with the "For Reference" label to "Read Only".

 **Make the entire Collection Read-only for a specific User or Group**
+  - Grant the User any Role
+  - Click the "Edit ACL" button displayed when hovering over the Grant.
-  - Select the "Collection" item in the Navigation Tree.
+  - Select the "Collection" node in the Collection Resources Tree.
   - Click the "Add" button and select "with Read Only access."
 Save.